RafLew84/NEtCAT_LFA/README.md

    one image on FFTs derived from another.
 7. **Obtain parameters**: Use the analysis dock and specialized dialogs to compute lattice constants, superstructure periodicity, and real-space vectors.
-8. **Persist your work**: Save the session via `File > Save Analysis…`.
+8. **Persist your work**: Save the session via `File > Save Analysis...`.
 Sessions now capture all images, history branches, and cross-image metadata.
-Reloading restores every “Original Image N” grouping so you can continue exactly where you left off or load legacy sessions saved before multi-image support was added.
+Reloading restores every `Original Image N` grouping so you can continue exactly where you left off or load legacy sessions saved before multi-image support was added.